byronmews/cv/README.md

 # Graham Rose
-Bioinformatics scientist working in NGS with a background genomics and microbiolopgy
+Bioinformatics scientist working in NGS with a background genomics and microbiology